neo4j-partners/virtual-graph-dbx/README.md

 - The `timezone` demo was removed.
 The engine no longer makes the per-row `current_timezone()` round trip it measured.
 - The `vg-heavy` support script was removed.
 - The fraud demo now runs as one tier. `uv run vg-demo` runs queries 1-10, and the default `--timeout` is 300s.
 - Query 8, the pass-through mule, was fixed.
 It now uses a distinct output alias.
 It groups per incoming transfer first, adds a `forwarded_in` column, and counts each incoming transfer's dollars once in `volume`.
-It runs in about 4 to 6s.
 - Query 3 now counts real transfers and real dollars.
-The pattern matches once per pair of transfers, so the query counts each direction with `count(DISTINCT ...)` and divides each direction's sum by the other direction's count.
+The pattern matches once per pair of transfers, so the query counts each direction with `count(DISTINCT f.link_id)` and `count(DISTINCT g.link_id)`.
+It divides each direction's sum by the other direction's count.
 The top pair is 7855 and 13727.
 - Every fraud query and the `basic` breakdowns now sort on a tie-breaking id, so tied rows come back in a fixed order.
 - `basic` query 8 now returns the 25 most recent transfers, so it shows money in both directions.
-Query 11 now returns the path, so the relationships draw.
+Queries 11, 14, and 15 now return paths, so the relationships draw.
+- `basic` queries 8 to 11, 13, and 14 now sort on ids, so they return the same rows on every run.
+Query 15 stays unsorted, because a sort on the four-hop pattern makes the warehouse build every chain before the `LIMIT` applies.
 - The `gds-probe` timestamp scenarios now project `toInteger(t.transfer_timestamp) * 1000`, bound in a `WITH`.
 This form raises no `01N52` warning.
 The sweep runs on the default 7-day window.
 - The `100m` demo now bypasses the warehouse result cache and reports a cached statement as "cached, not measured".
 It reads `.env` without exporting it, so the Databricks profile alone supplies the host and credentials.
+- Queries 3, 5, 6, 7, 8, and 10 were rewritten so their `GROUP BY` pushes down to Databricks.
+The rules come from the SQL each statement produced in `system.query.history`:
+  - Every group key is a scalar property.
+Query 8 groups on `t_in.link_id` instead of `t_in`, and query 10 groups on `mule.account_id` instead of `mule`.
+  - Every threshold sits in a second `WITH`, not on the aggregating `WITH`.
+  - Query 3 counts `count(DISTINCT f.link_id)` instead of `count(DISTINCT f)`.
-- Query 10 now returns its average turnaround as a Duration from `duration.inSeconds` and converts it to hours in Python.
-This form runs without the `01N52` unknown-property warning, and its values match Databricks SQL exactly.
+  - Query 10 computes its turnaround as `avg(toInteger(t_out.transfer_timestamp) - toInteger(t_in.transfer_timestamp))` in seconds instead of `avg(duration.inSeconds(...))`.
+The demo converts the seconds to hours in Python.
+- Each rewrite returns the same rows as the form it replaced.
+Query 10 went from 208s to about 1s.
+Query 7's transfer half went from about 11s to under 1s.
+Query 8 went from about 3.6s to about 1s.
+Query 3 went from about 2.2s to about 0.6s.
+The full fraud demo now takes about 20s.
+- Query 9 still groups by `date(t.txn_timestamp)`, so it does not push down.
+An epoch-day key pushes down but took about 35s, because the pushed `collect(DISTINCT ...)` arrays are slow to ingest.
 - Fraud thresholds and top-N now run in Cypher instead of Python.
 - The `fast-gds` demo now prints the decoded `account_id` next to each streamed `nodeId`.
 - The `fast-gds` demo now gives each default run a unique graph name, so a failed session never blocks the next run.
 On a session conflict it retries once under a new name.